 - To cure cancer

 - To kill cancer cells that may have spread to other parts of the body from the original tumor

 - To relieve the symptoms that may be caused by the cancer

-Your doctor decides which drug or drug will work best for you.
+Your doctor decides which drug will work best for you.
 The decision depends on what kind of cancer you have, where it is, the extent of its growth, how it is affecting your normal body functions and your general health.

 You may get chemotherapy in your doctor’s office, in a clinic, in the hospital’s oncology outpatient department, or in the hospital.
-The choice of where you get chemotherapy depends on which drug or drugs you are getting, insurance policies, hospital policies, and your doctor’s preferences.
+The choice of where you get chemotherapy depends on which drug you are getting, insurance policies, hospital policies, and your doctor’s preferences.

 How often, and for how long, you get chemotherapy depends on the kind of cancer you have, the goals of the treatment, the drugs that are used, and how your body responds to the treatment.
 You may get chemotherapy every day, every week, or every month.
 Chemotherapy is often given in on-and-off cycles that include rest periods so that your body has a chance to build healthy new cells and regain its strength.
 Your doctor should be able to estimate how long you will be getting chemotherapy.
 Sometimes your doctor may delay a treatment based on the results of certain blood tests.